The Express: The Ernie Davis Story: Critical response

 On review aggregation website Rotten Tomatoes the film has an approval rating of 63% based on 120 reviews, with an average rating of 6.2/10.
-The site's critical consensus reads, "This inspirational sports biopic set in the civil rights era is interesting even for non-football fans, and features a great performance by Dennis Quaid as tough-but-fair football coach."
+The site's critical consensus reads, "The Express crosses the goal line as an inspirational sports drama, although fans of the genre will recognize many -- if not most -- of its clichés."
 At Metacritic, which assigns a weighted average to reviews, the film received a score of 58 based on 27 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert wrote: "The Express is involving and inspiring in the way a good movie about sports almost always is.
 The formula is basic and durable, and when you hitch it to a good story, you can hardly fail.
 Gary Fleder does more than that in telling the story of Ernie Davis ("The Elmira Express"), the running back for Syracuse who became the first African-American to win the Heisman Trophy, in 1961."
 Jim Lane, writing in the Sacramento News & Review, said of actor Brown, "the 16-year-old newcomer held his own with Sean Connery; here, he carries the film in partnership with Dennis Quaid".
 Impressed, he exclaimed, "The film is predictable but inspiring, without going overboard into Brian’s Song tear-jerking.
 Fleder (expertly assisted by cinematographer Kramer Morgenthau and editors Padraic McKinley and William Steinkamp) ices the cake with some first-rate game footage."
 Roger Ebert in the Chicago Sun-Times called it "special" while remarking, "There is a lot of football in the movie.
 It's well presented, but there is the usual oddity that it almost entirely shows mostly success."